-3.5.3 Online Experiments
+5.3.
+Online experiments

-We have enabled the proposed recommender system for a small group of users, who interact with the system and report us their experience.
-We test its main features, i.e., its capacities to discover both specialized or complementary resources and collaboration possibilities.
+In this subsection we present the online experiments followed to analyze the system performance.
+We have enabled both the new recommender system and SIRE2IN for a small group of users, who interact with the system and report us their experience.

-3.5.3.1 Data Set
+5.3.1.
+Data set

 For the online evaluation, we have considered a data set with 200 research resources related with different areas collected by the TTO staff from different information sources.
-These resources were included into the system following the indications described in Section 3.4.3.1.
+These resources were included into the system following the indications described in Section 4.3.1.
 We assume that the recommender system has to generate recommendations to 15 users and that these users have completed the registration process and evaluated at least 25 resources.
 From these user assessments, the system is able to build the user profiles.